 Many companies are reluctant to go through that lengthy and costly process.
 They don’t want to “buy” an organic seal for their fractionated coconut oil and then pass the costs on to their customers.

 Which is why you can see so many fractionated coconut oils (for external) are non-organic on the market.
 (Even the edible version of fractionated coconut oil like MCT oil is mostly non-organic.)

-Well, perhaps in the future more organic fractionated coconut oils will surface as the certification process becomes more standardized.
+Well, perhaps in the near future more organic fractionated coconut oils will surface as the certification process becomes more standardized.
 And of course, less costly for the product companies.

 Just to share my experience.
 I’m using non-organic fractionated coconut oil.
 It feels good on my skin and it helps protect my skin against UV since it contains solely saturated fats.

 So now the question is, is it necessary to buy an organic fractionated coconut oil when it is not so easily purchase-able at this time?

 As long as it feels clean and does not clog my pores, I’m good with the non-organic oil.
 Of course, without compromising on its quality.
-Non-organic doesn’t mean it’s lousy and organic doesn’t necessarily mean it’s good.
+Non-organic doesn’t mean it’s lousy and organic doesn’t necessarily mean it’s of high quality.
 Agree?